thamam/DebugDrivePlayback/docs/CONTINUATION_GUIDE.md

 - Claude settings are committed ✅

 ### Local Files (not committed)
-- `.claude/settings.local.json` - Your local Claude settings
+- `.claude/settings.local.json` - Your local Claude permissions (use template as starting point)
+- `.env` - Your local environment variables (copy from .env.example)
 - Test reports and coverage (regenerated on each test run)
 - Log files (cleaned up automatically)